 Next up, I’ll share how we transformed the entry room and added our personal style.
 You can read about DIY paneling here.
 If you’d like some good decorating inspiration, check out my Pinterest boards here.

 After living with the paint for a year, I wrote a post about how it is holding up!
+Please read this so you know what to expect.
+There are also color recommendations in that post.

 If you like what you see here, save this to your Pinterest board for inspiration.